influxdata/docs-v2/content/telegraf/v1.22/contribute.md

 **Note:** If you have a pull request with only one commit, then that commit needs to follow the conventional commit format or the `Semantic Pull Request` check will fail.
 This is because github will use the pull request title if there are multiple commits, but if there is only one commit it will use it instead.

 ### When will your contribution get released?

-We have two kinds of releases: patch releases, which happen every few weeks, and feature releases, which happen once a quarter.
-If your fix is a bug fix, it will be released in the next patch release after it is merged to master.
-If your release is a new plugin or other feature, it will be released in the next quarterly release after it is merged to master.
-Quarterly releases are on the third Wednesday of March, June, September, and December.
+Telegraf currently has two kinds of releases: patch releases, which happen every few weeks, and feature releases, which happen once a quarter.
+If your pull request is a bug fix, it will be released in the next patch release after it is merged to master.
+If your contribution is a new plugin or other feature, it will be released in the next quarterly release after it is merged to master.

 ### Contributing an External Plugin